Kennisland/diligentsearch.eu/app/readme-config.md

 If the installation and the binding correct, wkhtmltopdf is available as a command line.

-Thus wkhtmltopdf is available throw node js server.
+Thus wkhtmltopdf is required by the server to generate pdf reports.